siifux/developer.swedbankpay.com/payments/trustly/other-features.md

 from its creation to its end.
 The operations available at any given time vary between payment instruments and depends on the current state of the payment resource.
-A list of possible operations for Direct Debit Payments and their explanation is given below.
+A list of possible operations for Trustly Payments and their explanation is given below.

 {:.code-header}